Red states and blue states: Critiques

 In his address before the 2004 Democratic National Convention in Boston, Barack Obama spoke on the issue of blue states and red states, saying: "The pundits like to slice-and-dice our country into red states and blue states—red states for Republicans, and blue states for Democrats.
 But I've got news for them, too.
 We worship an awesome God in the blue states, and we don't like federal agents poking around our libraries in the red states.
 We coach Little League in the blue states and have gay friends in the red states. ...
 We are one people, all of us pledging allegiance to the Stars and Stripes, all of us defending the United States of America."

 In April 2008, Republican presidential nominee John McCain predicted that the presidential election that November would not follow the red-state-blue-state pattern, saying, "I'm not sure that the old red state, blue state scenario that prevailed for the last several elections works.
 I think most of these states that we have either red or blue are going to be up for grabs."
 Arguably, this eventually proved to be somewhat true, but not in McCain's favor as Obama won three "red" states that had not voted Democratic in many years, namely Virginia, North Carolina, and Indiana along with a part of deep red Nebraska, via the state's (much less conservative as a whole) second congressional district.
 Obama also came close to winning Missouri and Montana, losing both by a small margin.
 The only deviations from the preexisting red-blue paradigm were all in Obama's favor.
-In the three presidential elections since 2008, Indiana and North Carolina went back to supporting Republicans.
+In the four presidential elections since 2008, Indiana and North Carolina went back to supporting Republicans.
 Virginia has continued voting for the Democratic presidential nominees (as well as increasingly electing Democrats at the state level), leading to its being reclassified as a blue state in recent years.
 Nebraska's 2nd district flipped back into the Republican column in 2012 and 2016, but supported the Democrats in 2020 and 2024.